 Guide to Mortgage Subservicing PDF Format

-The increasing use of subservicers allows MSR owners to retain the cash flow while avoiding the headaches associated with building and/or maintaining a servicing platform that stays within regulatory boundaries.
+Using a subservicer allows owners of mortgage servicing rights to retain cash flow while avoiding the headaches associated with building and/or maintaining a servicing platform that stays within regulatory boundaries.
 In many cases, MSR owners also rely on specialty subservicers to handle especially expertise-intensive loans, such as delinquent and nonperforming mortgages.

 But outsourcing the day-to-day handling to a subservicer does not mean an MSR owner is without responsibility.
 In the Guide to Mortgage Subservicing, Inside Mortgage Finance examines what types of companies would benefit from using a subservicer, how to select one and set up the relationship, and steps an MSR owner must take to maintain a successful and compliant subservicing situation.